Xianith/ScavCo/README.md

 # ScavCo
-Escape from Tarkov website
+Escape from Tarkov website for all your EFT needs.
+Links out to many guides and resources but I am working on trying to house everything in one area while providing unique tools that people can use.

 Current Version: 0.0.4

-## Todo
+## Currently working on:
 -Number don't matter, but it's in a state that I can actually mess with the site now

 -Need to reactify the pages that handle the GoogleAPI stuff (ammo.html and barter.html)